 One of the most important rules is never mow your lawn when it’s wet.
 Never-ever.
 This is because wet grass is roughly 6,319% more likely to form clumps than dry grass.
-As such, make sure you avoid mowing after any heavy rainfall or in the early morning when there’s still dew clinging to the blades of grass.
+As such, make sure you avoid mowing after any rainfall or in the early morning when there’s still dew clinging to the blades of grass.
 If you ignore this rule and get your mow on while your lawn is still damp, you can bet your bottom dollar that you’ll have to deal with clumping.

 Mow A Little More Often